Application Development Best Practices

 If you're developing an application that calls large JSON objects from the API, or if you’re doing targeted reporting (e.g. product pricing), you can use the responseFields URL parameter to filter the data returned inside a JSON object.
 Efficiently allocating application memory will help improve performance.

 Only use the responseField parameter to retrieve data.
-Attempting to update data on using the parameter may cause data loss.
+Attempting to update data using this parameter may cause data loss.

 For example, commerce/catalog/storefront/products/{product code} returns a JSON object that (for a specified product code) looks like this: